dhowe/GML/README.md

 by Cristian Vogel

-A token based score generator which uses context-free grammars and (optional) word lists to generate scores.
-By working with tokens as the mode of data input and output, a score can be assigned meaning through interpretation by human performers and/or software agents
+A token based score generator which uses context-free grammars and (optional) word lists to generate text scores.
+By working with words (aka Tokens) as symbolic data for input and output, a score can be assigned meaning through interpretation by human performers and/or software agents.

 GML system and codebase was conceived and maintained by Cristian Vogel with essential contributions from Daniel Howe of RiTa lib and MDK of Korisna Media